The Perfect 2 Days in Athens ItineraryGreece

 Considered to be the first theater in the world, the Theater of Dionysus is set at the foot of the Acropolis and is the perfect place to rest for a moment during your time sightseeing throughout the complex: you can sit on the steps here, allowing you to admire the theater from the same perspective that its audience members once did.

-There are two distinct reasons to visit Areopagus/Mars Hill, and they could not be more different: the first is for the incredible view of Athens itself–the size and breadth of the city is very obvious when admiring it from a perch on Mars Hill.
+There are two distinct reasons to visit Areopagus/Mars Hill, and they could not be more different: the first is for the incredible view of Athens itself–the size and breadth of the city are very obvious when admiring it from a perch on Mars Hill.

 The second is for those interested in religious history: at this spot, beneath the looming Acropolis, the Apostle Paul is said to have given the sermon proclaiming that “The God who made the world and everything in it is the Lord of heaven and earth and does not live in temples built by human hands” (Acts 17:24).